 This means that few (or sometimes no) respondents on mobile devices are being included, despite the fact that most surveys today are now taken on mobile.
 So while the measurement has stayed consistent, the population surveyed has shifted as people partial to mobile are now opting out of the study.

 In other words, these trackers are no longer getting a representative view of their markets.

 You must control for survey length

-Long surveys have lower cooperation rates, lower completion rates, and lower quality data from those who participate.
-Make the hard decisions about what you really must track and trim the rest.
+Long surveys receive lower cooperation rates, completion rates, and quality data participants.
+Make the hard decisions about what you really must track, then trim the rest.

 Data quality is of utmost importance in tracking studies.
-If you suspect any of these culprits is to blame for your bad tracking data, it may be time to rethink your tracking study design or your tracking partner.
+If you suspect any of the above culprits may be to blame for your bad tracking data, it may be time to rethink your tracking study design — or your tracking partner.